 Savica Waterfall, one of the most famous waterfalls in Slovenia, lies in the heart of Triglav National Park, just a short drive from Lake Bohinj.

-Hidden between steep rock walls, this majestic two-part waterfall will mesmerize you with its beauty.
+Hidden between steep rock walls, this majestic two-part waterfall is often considered to be among the most beautiful waterfalls in Europe.
 The water flows here from the mountains as an underground stream and bursts out of the rocky walls before dropping 78 meters (256 feet) into a gorgeous turquoise pool below it.

 Since Savica Waterfall is a popular spot both among locals and tourists, expect to see a lot of visitors here in the summertime, all trying to get that perfect waterfall shot.